jijopu/gck-classic/pages/2006_edition/departments-and-courses/department-of-computer-science/cs_dep.md

 # Department Profile

 The Computer Science Department started in the academic year 2004-05 with starting of the B.Sc.
 Degree course in Computer Science.
-Presently three lecturers are working in this Department.
+Presently four lecturers are working in this Department.
 The first outgoing batch completed the course in March 2007.
 Twenty two Students are being admitted to B.Sc. course in every year.
 A separate computer science lab with 12 PC systems started in